huggingface/blog/diffusers-turns-1.md

 ## Building products with 🤗 Diffusers

-Over the last year, we also saw many companies choosing to build their products on top of 🤗Diffusers.
+Over the last year, we also saw many companies choosing to build their products on top of 🤗 Diffusers.
 Here are a couple of products that have caught our attention:

 - [PlaiDay](http://plailabs.com/): “PlaiDay is a Generative AI experience where people collaborate, create, and connect.
 Our platform unlocks the limitless creativity of the human mind, and provides a safe, fun social canvas for expression.”
 - [Previs One](https://previs.framer.wiki/): “Previs One is a diffuser pipeline for cinematic storyboarding and previsualization—it understands film and television compositional rules just as a director would speak them.”